microsoft/dynamics-365-contact-center/documentation/CCaaS SDK APIs/classes/ConversationModule.md

 - `Error`: If the conversation ID is empty or invalid
 - `Error`: If there aren't enough messages in the conversation for a summary
+- `Error`: If conversation is not in Wrapped-Up or Active status, refer to [`OCLiveWorkItemStatus`](../enums/OCLiveWorkItemStatus.md) for valid conversation states

 **`Example`**